bitcoinops/bitcoinops.github.io/_topics/en/generic-signmessage.md

   partially sign a message for any script from which they could conceivably spend.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  The [BIP322][] *generic signed message format* allows a wallet to sign a text string by producing a signature for a virtual Bitcoin transaction.
-This means a signed message can be produced for any script or address that a wallet would be able to spend.
-Additionally, two or more wallets can cooperate to create a BIP322 signed message for multisig scripts.

-  When signing for legacy P2PKH addresses, BIP322 instead uses the traditional `signmessage` format that was first implemented in an early version of the Bitcoin software, making the proposal backwards compatible with existing software that verifies signed messages for P2PKH addresses.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: